malariagen/vector-data/docs/ag3/methods.md

-# Ag3 sequencing and variant calling methods
+# Ag3 methods

-This page contains a brief description of sequencing and variant calling methods used in phase 3 of the *Anopheles gambiae* 1000 Genomes Project (Ag1000G).
-This is a preliminary version of methods that will be released in final form as part of a future publication by the Ag1000G Consortium.
+This page contains a description of methods used in phase 3 of the *Anopheles gambiae* 1000 Genomes Project (Ag1000G).

+## Partner studies and population sampling

+Ag1000G phase 3 includes data from 3,081 individual mosquitoes, including 2,784 mosquitoes collected from natural populations in 19 countries.
+Three species are represented within the cohort: {{ gamb }}, {{ colu }} and {{ arab }}.
+Further details of studies which contributed these samples and specimen collection locations and methods are provided in the {doc}`../studies-ag1000g` page.

 ## Whole-genome sequencing

 All library preparation and sequencing was performed at the Wellcome Sanger Institute.
 Paired-end multiplex libraries were prepared using the manufacturer's protocol, with the exception that genomic DNA was fragmented using Covaris Adaptive Focused Acoustics rather than nebulization.
 Multiplexes comprised 12 tagged individual mosquitoes and three lanes of sequencing were generated for each multiplex to even out variations in yield between sequencing runs.
 Cluster generation and sequencing were undertaken according to the manufacturer's protocol for paired-end sequence reads with insert size in the range 100--200 bp.
 4,693 individual mosquitoes were sequenced in total, of which 3,130 were sequenced using the Illumina HiSeq 2000 platform and 1,563 were sequenced using the Illumina HiSeq X platform.
 All individuals were sequenced to a target coverage of 30×.
 The HiSeq 2000 sequencing runs generated 100 bp paired-end reads, and the HiSeq X sequencing runs generated 150 bp paired-end reads.

 ## Alignment and SNP calling